Osadiapet/Covid-19-Analysis/README.md

-# covid19 Data Analysis :rocket:
+# covid19 Data Analysis y
 This is my project on Corona virus data analysis
 This analysis was done on 16/10/2020
 ![screenshot](screenshot1.jpg)